shawtan/notes/ENGL306Anotes.md

 - A broken down sentence is a sequence of words
 - Languages are a collection of words (**lexicon**)
 - Words bear meaning
-    - Words can develop new meanings seperate from their parts
+    - Words can develop new meanings separate from their parts
         - e.g trailer =/= trail-er
         - e.g establishment =/= establish-ment
         - e.g officious =/= office-ous